chopfitzroy/dotfiles-experiment/README.md

 [Helix](https://helix-editor.com/) is a [Kakoune](https://kakoune.org/) inspired text editor.
 It is a modal editor similar to Vim but has some key differences.

-Please visit the [official site](https://helix-editor.com/) if you would like to know more.
+Essentially Helix allows me to be productive fast and completely removes the need to manage plugins.

-### ZSH 🐚
+### Zsh 🐚

-My primary reason for using ZSH over something like [FISH](https://fishshell.com/) is that ZSH is BASH compatiable, meaning it _just works_ with a lot of tools I already use.
+My primary reason for using Zsh over something like [Fish](https://fishshell.com/) is that Zsh is Bash compatiable, meaning it _just works_ with a lot of tools I already use.

-If I was going to learn a new shell and commit to something that was not BASH compatiable, I would most likely pick up [Nushell](https://www.nushell.sh/) which also provides an _escape hatch_ to fallback to BASH commands when needed.
+If I was going to learn a new shell and commit to something that was not Bash compatiable, I would most likely pick up [Nushell](https://www.nushell.sh/) which also provides an _escape hatch_ to fallback to Bash commands when needed.

 I use the [Sheldon](https://sheldon.cli.rs/) plugin manager because it keeps my plugin config _outside_ of my `.zshrc`, this creates a clear separation between what is my config and what is plugins.